This is available for Planners.

 - Windows: The wifi network must be known to the computer, meaning that the candidate must have been connected to it before.
 Only known wifi networks will appear in the network list within SEB.

 Using screen readers throughout the test is made possible by enabling Assistive Technologies.
-The candidates' choice of screen reader programs during the test is unrestricted by IEP.

 The option to Enable Assistive Technologies is only available in the Moderate Security Policy.
 In the Open and None Security Policy, assistive technologies are automatically available for candidates to utilize.
 In the Strict Security Policy, assistive technologies are ignored.